-In this article, you are going to learn how to setup a DVR for cloud recording on the Angelcam platform.
-It's an easy step-by-step process.
+In this article, you are going to learn how to connect a DVR to Angelcam.

-Before following the steps to setup the DVR to record in the Angelcam's cloud it's important to understand the concept behind the cloud recording.
+Before following the steps to set up the DVR to record in Angelcam's cloud it's important to understand the concept behind the cloud recording.

 The picture below shows a DVR recording locally in its internal hard drive disc, while a copy of the video streaming is sent to a remote server.

 That's the basic idea to guarantee that you have a safe security system that is redundant.
 To learn more read: How to record CCTV camera on the cloud.